onepub-dev/nginx-le/cli/README.md

 On startup, if you have a valid certificate, the `live` directory is symlinked to your `/etc/nginx/custom` directory.

-If you don't have a valid certificate, the `live` directory is symlinked to to the `acquire` folder and Nginx-LE is placed into acquisition mode.
+If you don't have a valid certificate, the `live` directory is symlinked to the `acquire` folder and Nginx-LE is placed into acquisition mode.

 The `acquire` path contains a single `index.html` page informing you that a certificate needs to be acquired.
 In this mode no other content will be served and only requests from certbot will be processed.